 (Might be a good time to look into structured online learning for the kids.)

 2. Write a personalized story mom can enjoy

 One of my favorite gifts for my wife, and something I’ve gone back to for more than a few gift-giving occasions—writing an original, personalized story.

-So with this idea, maybe mom has been wanting a dedicated reading area in your home, in which case you better get moving!
-Or, really, maybe she'll welcome reading quietly by herself for a good part of the day, or while relaxing in the above backyard paradise scenario.
+For instance, maybe mom has been wanting a dedicated reading area in the home, (in which case you still better get moving!).
+Or, maybe she'll welcome reading quietly by herself for a good part of the day, or while relaxing in the above backyard paradise scenario.

 3. Provide the ultimate at-home movie theater experience

 The trick with any of these ideas is to elevate them to a point that is above and beyond what mom would experience on a normal weekend.